RenatsB/clustering/README.md

 Moving the methods from serial to parallel provided different speed-ups.
 Although not the fastest, I decided to store data that was commonly used in global memory which was enough for the required problem.

 Since Kernels are launched asynchronously, to avoid mutexes, I decided to make cluster picking semi-serial and quickly run through pixels in parallel.
-This could be done with global/constant memory, but because each step depends on all previous steps, I would need to queue threads anyway, which could potentially lead to overheads.
+This could be done with shared memory, but because each step depends on all previous steps, I would need to queue threads anyway, which could potentially lead to overheads.

 I tried using curand for the parallel implementation, but it proved overly complex and did not have an option for weighted (probability) based distribution, so I had to find a workaround.

 The parallel implementation of the algorithm is definitely faster than the serial version, however both of them are far from being perfect.

 The algotithm could be improved, adding a data-oriented approach, optimising for intrinsics.
 The 4 vector versions are a step in that direction, but I decided not to bother with intrinsics at this time.
+Additionally, shared memory and proper GPU occupancy should be empolyed to spped up the algorithm.
+Something else to think about would be avoiding atomics as they can also slow down the program.

 ---
 ## **Results**